Phoenix, AZ

-Non-surgical Root Canals in North Phoenix, AZ, & Paradise Valley
+Non-Surgical Root Canals in North Phoenix, AZ

+What Is a Non-Surgical Root Canal Treatment?A non-surgical root canal is the procedure most people think of when talking about root canals.
+It’s similar to a very deep filling, but involves much more detailed dental work.
+A root canal may become necessary when a cavity progresses to the pulp of a tooth and develops into an infection or abscess.
+Trauma may also damage teeth and introduce bacteria into the pulp, leading to the need for a root canal.
 With a non-surgical root canal, the dentist removes the nerve and pulp from inside the tooth, cleaning the tooth canals to ensure all infection and bacteria is removed.
-A temporary crown is then placed, and at a later appointment, a permanent crown, inlay, or onlay is fitted and the open space within the tooth is filled with a rubber-like material called gutta percha.
+A temporary crown is then placed, and at a later appointment, a permanent crown, inlay, or onlay is fitted, and the open space within the tooth is filled with a rubber-like material called gutta-percha.
 Most patients don’t experience any more discomfort than they would with a filling.
 Local anesthetic is typically used to numb the tooth for the 30 to 60-minute procedure, and virtually no downtime is needed to recover.

 At the offices of Matthew J. Cavendish, our team is experienced with non-surgical root canals as well as other dental procedures, like fillings, orthodontics, and dental implants.
 We provide services for all ages, and our range of treatments spans everything from routine cleanings to restorative dentistry.
-Contact us to learn more, or to schedule an appointment.
+Contact us to learn more or to schedule an appointment.

 Signs That You Need a Root Canal